The language designed for AI agents

 At Scale

-Processing 1 million pages
+AI-generating 1 million app pages

 Energy